spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

    export SUBSCRIPTION_ID=<your-subscription-id>
    ```

 2. Issue the following command to create a JSON file containing all the required permissions to create resources.
-If you
-   want to assign the permission to scope to a specific resource group, replace the subscription ID the
-   `AssignableScopes` field with the resource group ID.

    ```shell
    cat << EOF > iaas_dynamic_rg_sub_role.json